-As with any substance use disorder, alcoholism comes with serious detriments to your overall health.
+As with any substance use disorder, alcohol abuse comes with serious detriments to your overall health.
 An alcohol addiction can affect your ability to think, move normally, and fight off disease.
 It can also increase your risk of cancer, pancreatitis, and liver and heart diseases.

-But one of the most disturbing possibilities is alcoholic myopathy, or increased muscle weakness, decreased muscle strength, and changes to the muscle structure.
+Alcoholic myopathy increases muscle weakness, decreases muscle strength, and makes changes to the muscle structure.
 About half of all alcoholics will develop some form of myopathy as a result of their drinking habits.
 While this is an alarming possibility for any alcoholic, there are ways to recognize and treat the disease.

 How to tell if you have alcoholic myopathy